RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Population Size</th>
         <td>Collection Object Attribute</td>
-        <td>This is used to record the population size of the species in the collecting area</td>
+        <td>The population size of the species in the collecting area</td>
         <td></td>
     </tr>
     <tr>
         <th>Population Size Qual.</th>
         <td>Collection Object Attribute</td>
-        <td>This is used to record the qualifier for the measurement of the population size of the species in the collecting area</td>
+        <td>The qualifier for the measurement of the population size of the species in the collecting area</td>
         <td></td>
     </tr>
     <tr>